Tropical Fukaya Algebras: The approximate solution

-A pre-glued family for a broken map is constructed using tropical weights of the broken map.
-A rigid map is modelled on a rigid tropical graph $\Gamma$.
-We recall that a rigid tropical graph has unique weights $\{\cT(v): v \in \Ver(\Gamma)\}$ on its vertices.
-These weights determine the neck lengths for the approximate solution as follows.
+The pre-glued family for a broken map is constructed using tropical vertex positions of the broken map.
+We recall that a rigid broken map is modelled on a rigid tropical graph $\Gamma$, whose vertex positions $\{\cT(v): v \in \Ver(\Gamma)\}$ are uniquely determined.
+These positions determine the neck lengths for the approximate solution as follows.
 For any edge $e=(v_+,v_-)$ of $\Gamma$, there exists $l_e>0$ such that